 Password must not contain the username as a substring.
 Any character must not consecutively repeat three or more times.

 The password must be at least 12 characters and must follow three of the following four rules:

 At least one uppercase letter

 At least one special character

-- After the first controller is completely deployed, deploy two additional controllers.
+- After the deployment of the first controller is finished, deploy two additional controllers.

 Having three controllers is mandatory.
-We recommend configuring a DRS anti-affinity rule to prevent the controllers from residing on the same host.
+Configure a DRS anti-affinity rule to prevent the controllers from residing on the same host.

 When successfully deployed, the controllers have a Connected status and display a green check mark.

 If the deployment was not successful, see "Deploying NSX Controllers" in the NSX Troubleshooting Guide.